 Say hello when you see your neighbours in the street, send them a Christmas card or ask if they need help with anything.
 Or, if you’d like to do something bigger, how about hosting a Big Lunch?
 Find out more about raising community spirit this winter on the Eden Project Communities website.

 If one of your friends, relatives or neighbours finds Christmas particularly difficult, let them know they are not alone.
 Have a chat with them about their concerns and ask them if you can do anything to help.
-You can find advice about supporting someone else in Good Thinking’s Mental Health and Me guide (p16-17) and learn how to get urgent support from the NHS and other organisations.
+You can find advice about supporting someone else, including tips and prompts to help you start those tough conversations, in Good Thinking’s guides to looking out for those around you.